AndreasMadsen/modulebox/README.md

 ### Module environment

-The module environment is exactly as you known it from node.js, it expose the
+Except for the `require.ensure` the module environment is exactly as you known it from node.js.
+The following is exposed:
-following:

 * `__dirname` the directory name (a unix path)
 * `__filename` the filename (a unix path)